FAQs: The Quarter System

 What is the quarter system?

 Quarters are shorter academic units than semesters and allow a school to offer three to four different sessions of classes per year.
-The Law School holds classes in Autumn, Winter, and Spring quarters each year (there are no classes during the summer).
-Students will be in class for the same amount of time as they would be under a semester system, but instead will have three separate sets of classes (and professors) during the academic year.
+The Law School holds classes in the Fall, Winter, and Spring Quarters each year (there are no classes during the summer).
+Students will be in class for the same amount of time as they would be under a semester system but instead will have three separate sets of classes (and professors) during the academic year.
 Learn more about the quarter system.

 When do the quarters start and end?